Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

   curl -v3 -X HEAD https://beat.tomtom.com
   ```

-## Blind XSS
+## Blind XSS vs Stored XSS
-- it is a type of stored xss where xss stored in the database or server.
+- In Stored XSS, the attacker can inject malicious code into a web page that is then stored on the server and executed every time a user visits that page.
+- In Blind XSS, the attacker injects malicious code into a web page that is not immediately executed.

 **Attack on**
 - contact us